 - Groceries: $150.
 There are not many restaurants in Big Sur so we typically spend more on groceries.

-- Campsite: $70.
-The campsite costs $35 per night and we stayed for the weekend.
+- Campsite: $90.
+The campsites cost $45 per night and we stayed for two nights.

 - Firewood: $30.
 Firewood costs around $15 per bundle – bring cash to get it from the camp host.